integralfx/MemTestHelper/README.md

 Automatically stop each instance as they hit the coverage number entered in the textbox.

 ## To-do
-* Be able to choose number of threads
 * Be able to stop after x number of errors